Why Canadian Butter Isn’t as Soft as It Used To Be

 Why are some farmers feeding cows palm oil?

 Since the pandemic, Canadians have been baking at unprecedented rates, leading to an increase in the demand for butter—which was up 12.4 per cent in 2020.
-While farmers have been feeding their cows palm oil-based energy supplements for decades now, the problem became more apparent over the summer, when the sudden spike in demand for butter led thousands of farms around the country to increase their use of palm oil-based supplements.
+While farmers have been feeding their cows palm oil-based energy supplements for decades now, the problem became more apparent over the summer of 2020, when the sudden spike in demand for butter led thousands of farms around the country to increase their use of palm oil-based supplements.

 However, it doesn’t look like all butter has been affected.
 No one knows exactly which brands or products have undergone the most significant change in spreadability, but anecdotal evidence suggests organic butter and butter made from grass-fed cows are in the clear.